 Fetching the Tickets

-Digitalization in Greece is still under progress.
+Digitalization in Greece is still under the progress.
 Even though we had an email confirmation from Anek Lines, we had to change the confirmation to real printed tickets.
 We fetched them from Anek Lines' office in the harbour of Rhodes 2 days before the departure.

-Departure from Rhodes Harbour
+Departure from the Rhodes Harbour

 Our ferry, F/B Prevelis departed from Rhodes Passenger Harbour.
 It was somehow difficult to find out the exact harbour location because Anek Lines didn't tell it clearly on their website and there are many harbours in Rhodes.
 Luckily, we visited the harbour 2 days before the departure to fetch our tickets and at the same time we asked Anek Lines staff where the ship leaves from.